ddbnl/ez_term/README.md

 If this seems useful to you please let me know or star the repo, so I can gauge interest.

 # Current state
-Very much a work in progress and still not available on Cargo.
+Almost ready to be released on Cargo.
 See the projects page for what I'm working on.

 Currently supports the following: